jafar90147677/Deep_Learning_Project_image_classification/README.md

-Here's a more detailed GitHub description for your project:

----

 # 🖼️ Deep Learning Project: Image Classification

 This repository contains an **image classification project** using deep learning.
 The project implements a **Convolutional Neural Network (CNN)** to classify images into different categories.
 The notebook covers the entire workflow, including **data preprocessing, model training, evaluation, and visualization of results**.